UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_12.md

 # Effective use of colour for categorical data

-Notes: In this slide deck you will learn how to select colors that accurately represents your data and effectively communicate it to the reader.
+Notes: In this slide deck you will learn how to select colours that accurately represents your data and effectively communicate it to the reader.